gpgooiker/rijks-bootstrap/README.md

 ## Using Rijks-Bootstrap

 Include the stylesheets, fonts, images and javascript libraries in dist/.
+Then, build your site or application like you would with Bootstrap.
 For an example, check sample-login.html and sample-ui-elements.html.

 ## Building